rohit291103/COVID-19-DETECTION/README.md

 ## Code
 Find the source code for the project in the directory.

-## Dataset
+## Datasetink
-The dataset used for training and testing the model can be accessed <a href="https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database">.
+The dataset used for training and testing the model can be accessed <a href="https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database">DataSet Link</a>

 </body>